jpreardon/good-morning-display/WORKLOG.md

 ### 2021-02-07

 Everybody needs goals.
-Today, I want to get a standalone version of this page running.
+Today, I wanted to get a standalone version of this page running.

 - I'm tired of choosing my stations while testing, so first order of business is to save that locally.
 - Create a page that shows a bunch of station data

-- Idea: Show a spark line of recent history at each station
+In addition to these, I did some basic styling.
+I think it's working fine.
+Since it's snowing today, it is hard to tell if anything is updating, so I'll need ot monitor tomorrow.

+Pretty much everything I did today needs to be refactored.
+Since it all needs to be integrated into the larger display with weather and such, I'm OK with that.
+A lot of that other code needs to get refactored as well.

 ### 2021-02-06